KaueReinbold/location-function/README.md

 Use the endpoint `api/states/{country_name}`

-> Replace `country_name` to the the supported under the supported countries list.
+> Replace `country_name` to the value under the supported countries list.

 ---